How the list works

 - Get your peace group or class or meeting place to organise a card-writing session;

-- Set up a stall in your town centre, perform street theatre, or do whatever else it takes to attract attention and interest.
+- Set up a stall in your town centre, perform a bit of street theatre, or do whatever else it takes to attract attention and interest.

 - Always send your card in an envelope;